Russky Bridge: Pylons construction

 The pylons were concreted using custom self-climbing forms in pours of 4.5 m.
-A crane was used on the first three pours, afterwards the formwork was completed unaided moving through the hydraulic motion of modular elements.
+A crane was used on the first three pours; afterwards, the formwork was moved entirely under its own power.

-The pylons are A-shaped, therefore, the use of standard forms was not feasible.
+The pylons are A-shaped; therefore, the use of standard forms was not feasible.
 An individual set of forms was arranged for each bridge tower.

 Transition between section types was carried out at summer levels at the elevations of 66.26 m and 191.48 m.

 The use of self-climbing forms made it possible to achieve better quality and decrease the time of construction of cast-in-situ reinforced concrete structures by half as much again.

 The cable stays anchorage zone starts at 197.5 m.
 The installation of cable stay pairs and casting of bridge tower bodies was carried out simultaneously, dramatically reducing the construction period.

 Central span structure

-The span structure has an aerodynamic cross-section to assume squally wind loads.
-The shape of the span cross-section has been determined based on aerodynamic design and optimized according to the results of experimental processing of the scale model in the detailed design phase.
+The span structure has an aerodynamic cross-section to withstand squally wind loads.
+The shape of the span cross-section was determined based on aerodynamic design and optimized according to the results of experimental processing of the scale model in the detailed design phase.

 Welded field connections are used for longitudinal and transversal joints of the cap sheet of the orthotropic deck and lower ribbed plate.
-For joints of vertical walls of the blocks, longitudinal ribs, transversal beams and diaphragms, field connections are used provided by means of high-strength bolts.
+For joints of vertical walls of the blocks, longitudinal ribs, transversal beams, and diaphragms, field connections are used provided by means of high-strength bolts.

 Large-sized prefabricated sections for the installation of the central span were delivered by barges to the erection site and hoisted by a crane to a 76 m height.
 Here, the elements were abutted and cable stays attached to them.

 Cable-stayed system

 A cable-stayed system assumes all static and dynamic loads on which the very existence of the bridge depends.
-Cable stays are not designed to endure the entire lifetime of the bridge, but they are repairable and have the best possible protection from natural disasters and other adverse impacts.
+Cable stays are not designed to endure the entire lifetime of the bridge; instead, they are repairable and have the best possible protection from natural disasters and other adverse impacts.